hackbg/fadroma/spec/CW.spec.ts.md

 ## OKP4 support

-In these tests, we'll connect to the OKP4 okp4.
+In these tests, we'll connect to a local OKP4 devnet managed by Fadroma on your local Docker installation.
+(Make sure you can call `docker` without `sudo`!)

 ```typescript
 import { OKP4 } from '@fadroma/connect'